 5) Use Eucalyptus Oil - Add a few drops of eucalyptus oil to a bowl of boiled water and breathe in the steam; this will help clear out blocked passageways and mucus.

 6) Try Mustard Oil - Using warmed-up mustard oil can reduce breathing trouble.
 This oil opens the passageways and helps the lungs work after rubbing it onto the chest.
 It is safe, so it is advisable to use it as much as needed to feel better.

-7) Take Some Honey - Consuming a spoonful of honey, or mixing it into a glass of warm water, will help get rid of phlegm in the throat.
+7) Take Some Honey - Consuming a spoonful of honey, or mixing it into a glass of warm water, will help eliminate phlegm in the throat.
 That helps for better breathing.

 If the person cannot speak except in short words or phrases.

 The face and lips turn blue when not coughing or sneezing.

 If straining the chest muscles to breathe.

 The shortness of breath or wheezing is severe, especially in the early morning or late at night.